kinduff/dogapi.dog/README.md

-# Dog Fact API
+# 🐶 Dog API

-This API provides a database of interesting facts about dogs.
-It is built using Ruby 3.1.2 and Ruby on Rails 7.0, and uses a PostgreSQL database to store the data.
+The Dog API allows users to access a collection of dog facts in a convenient JSON format.
+Whether you're building a website or a mobile app, the API can help you quickly and easily access a wide range of dog facts.

 ## Getting Started